foreverfl/vscode/docs/python/python-quick-start.md

 ## Python commands

-Python commands can be accessed through the [Command Palette](/docs/getstarted/userinterface.md#command-palette) (`kb(workbench.action.showCommands)`).
+Python commands can be accessed through the [Command Palette](/docs/getstarted/userinterface.md#command-palette) (`Ctrl+Shift+P`).
 From the Command Palette, you have access to various features from VS Code and installed extensions.
 Enter **“Python: “** in the Command Palette to find the commands available through the Python extension.

 ![Gif demonstrating how to access Python commands in the Command Palette.](images/quick-start/cmd-plt-v2.gif)